 Increasing Minority Participation and Awareness in Clinical Trials (IMPACT) for Lupus

-Increasing Minority Participation and Awareness in Clinical Trials (IMPACT) for Lupus is a one year grant to the Lupus Foundation of America by the Office of Minority Health as part of a larger federal initiative, the National Health Education Lupus Program.
-The goal of IMPACT for Lupus is to work hand-in-hand with national and community partners (called the IMPACT for Lupus Action Partnership) to develop and test a new education model aimed at raising awareness of lupus clinical trials among minority populations impacted by lupus.
-From August 2016 – June 2017, IMPACT for Lupus developed a faith-based education model and materials for African Americans with lupus.
+Increasing Minority Participation and Awareness in Clinical Trials (IMPACT) for Lupus is a one-year grant to the Lupus Foundation of America by the Office of Minority Health as part of a larger federal initiative, the National Health Education Lupus Program.
+The goal of IMPACT for Lupus is to work hand-in-hand with national and community partners (called the IMPACT for Lupus Action Partnership) to develop and test a new education model aimed at raising awareness of lupus clinical trials among minority populations affected by lupus.
+From August 2016 to June 2017, IMPACT for Lupus developed a faith-based education model and materials for African Americans with lupus.

-Between September and November 2017, the education model will be implemented and evaluated in three sites:
+Between September and November 2017, the education model was implemented and evaluated in three sites:

 - Atlanta, Georgia in collaboration with the Georgia Chapter of the Lupus Foundation of America

 - Charleston, South Carolina in collaboration with the Medical University of South Carolina

 - Fort Washington, Maryland in collaboration with Carlden Publishing